devilry/trix2/docs/develop/gettingstarted.rst

     $ brew install npm nodejs

 You will also have to add gettext to your path if you want to be able to update translation strings.
-You can eighter run ``brew link gettext --force``, or add ``/usr/local/Cellar/gettext/SOMETHING/bin/`` to your path.
+You can either run ``brew link gettext --force``, or add ``/usr/local/Cellar/gettext/SOMETHING/bin/`` to your path.

 Install the system packages on Ubuntu